twisted/towncrier/docs/cli.rst

     $ export SOURCE_DATE_EPOCH="$( date +'%s' --date='2018-01-01' )"
     $ towncrier build

-This environment variable will override the system clock when computing the build date for the generated document.
+This environment variable will :ref:`override the system clock <build-timestamp-precedence-order>` when computing the build date for the generated document.
 See the `'SOURCE_DATE_EPOCH' specification`_ for details.

 ..  _build-timestamp-precedence-order: